commonexploits/cisco-SNMP-enumeration/README.md

 Change Log
 =======================

-Version 2.0 - Complete new version with code cleanup into functions, no longer requires Metasploit.
-Command line switches added and version update checking.
+* Version 2.0 - Complete new version with code cleanup into functions, no longer requires Metasploit.
+Command line switches added
-Version 1.8 - Syntax Error in msfconsole Commands Corrected, Part of the Script still using msfcli moved to msfconsole, Updated commands and john password list locations
-Version 1.7 - Syntax error causing bug when no enable secrets in config file corrected Version 1.6 - Updated to reflect changes in metasploit filesystem use, made grep case insensitive to avoid false negatives, added new location for community string file & moved from the deprecated msfcli to msfconsole -x syntax
-Version 1.5 - Official release.